Lead in Drinking Water: Best Practices for Schools and Daycares

 Preventing Lead Contamination

-Lead contamination can be prevented through a combination of regular maintenance, inspection, and proactive measures.
+Lead contamination can be avoided by a combination of maintenance, monitoring and pre-emptive action.
 Key actions include:

 What are the remediation measures for contaminated sources?